oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-1-stake-oasys.md

 You can use all wallets supported by metamask.
 Also, please ensure the Ethereum wallet is installed on a hardware wallet.

-**For Staking, you require 1 epoch to be finalized(Approx 1 Day).
-For Unstaking, You require 10 days to unstake.**
+**Staking requires 1 epoch to be finalized (Approx 1 Day).
+Unstaking requires 10 days to finalize.**